 What kind of story you are interested in telling?

-I think feature length films are about to become a museum art, unless it’s about superheros.
+I think feature length films are about to become a museum art, unless it’s about superheroes.
 I think mostly, feature films are going to be smaller, indie and personal or going to exist for the purpose of film festivals instead of wide distribution.

 I am more interested and passionate about TV.
 I would love to be a showrunner.
 Right now, my TV pilot is comedy and all the characters are women and people of color.
 Very experience based, awkward human interactions, etc. I like the experience when I watch something and feel they are telling a story about me or someone I know.
 I want my audience to feel that way—the instant recognition.
-I don’t like to stick with traditional plot points necessarily all the time, but I do want to write a character that’s real and instantly recognisable if you’re a certain age and from a certain community.
+I don’t like to stick with traditional plot points necessarily all the time, but I do want to write a character that’s real and instantly recognizable if you’re a certain age and from a certain community.